ugoertz/kombilo/doc/manual.rst

 instead of the right mouse button.
 Set it to ::

-  onlyOneMouseButton = <M2-Button-1>;<M2-B1-Motion>
+  <M2-Button-1>;<M2-B1-Motion>

 **Number of previous searches remembered**
-As we have seen, with the 'back' button you can jump back to the previous search.
+As explained above, with the 'back' button you can jump back to the previous search.
 This option controls the number of previous searches that are remembered.
 The default is 30, and if your machine has only a small amount of memory, you probably should not set it much higher, or Kombilo might run out of